 • I am not a fan of Ecowater brands either.
 Mainly because of the old valve style and the condensation build up in the tank shroud

-5. Culligan Water Softener Valves
+5. Culligan Water Softeners

 Brand Identity: Dealer only